-Apple Pie Energy Balls are a delicious and healthy vegan and gluten-free snack made without any added sugar. made with just a few ingredients and a food processor, they come together in a matter of minutes.
+Apple Pie Energy Balls are a delicious and healthy vegan and gluten-free snack made without any added sugar.
+Made with just a few ingredients and a food processor, they come together in a matter of minutes.
 Perfect to satisfy your sweet tooth or to add to a cheese platter.
-Jump to Recipe

 This blog post is sponsored by Ontario Apple Growers.
 All opinions are my own.